AdobeDocs/experience-manager-65.nl-NL/help/forms/developing/rendering-html-forms-custom-toolbars.md

 ---
 title: HTML Forms renderen met CustomToolbars
-seo-title: HTML Forms renderen met CustomToolbars
+seo-title: Rendering HTML Forms with CustomToolbars
 description: Met de Forms-service kunt u een werkbalk aanpassen die wordt weergegeven met een HTML-formulier.
 U kunt een HTML-formulier met een aangepaste werkbalk weergeven met de Java API en een webservice-API.
-seo-description: Met de Forms-service kunt u een werkbalk aanpassen die wordt weergegeven met een HTML-formulier.
-U kunt een HTML-formulier met een aangepaste werkbalk weergeven met de Java API en een webservice-API.
+seo-description: Use the Forms service to customize a toolbar that is rendered with an HTML form.
+You can render an HTML Form with a custom toolbar using the Java API and a Web Service API.
 uuid: b9c9464e-ff19-4051-a39b-4ec71c512d10
 contentOwner: admin
 content-type: reference